 Trailer Brake Controllers

-The Armada was the only SUV not available from the factory with an integrated trailer brake controller.
+The Armada was the only vehicle not available from the factory with an integrated trailer brake controller.
 It's only prewired for the installation of an aftermarket controller; Nissan doesn't offer one through dealerships as an accessory, either.
 All SUVs we tested did have a trailer brake controller installed, but both the Armada and Sequoia used aftermarket controllers.

 In action, Bragman praised the location of the Tahoe's factory controller, noting that it "doesn't require me feeling around low on the dash in a time of potential crisis."